All Episodes

 Until that issue is resolved, we will not wind up repealing Obamacare.

-Well, if you're telling me that there are Republicans that secretly want to keep this bill, then you know, that is beyond any comprehension that I have.
+Well, if you're telling me that there are Republicans that secretly want to keep this bill, then, you know, that is beyond any comprehension that I have.

-I just think the it's a solution.
+I just think it's a solution.

 What I never understood about this is nobody saw the bill before they released it.

-There was no consensus built before it was released, and I I I concede, I understand there are different factions, moderates, more liberal Republicans in the House that make up a coalition, but then you got the conservatives, you know, the Republican study group, the Tuesday group, the Saturday group, the Sunday group, the Freedom Caucus.
+But then you got the conservatives, you know, the Republican study group, the Tuesday group, the Saturday group, the Sunday group, the Freedom Caucus.

 You know, two weeks before the rollout, they still didn't have consensus.

-Everybody's speculating, well, I'm hearing this is in it, and that doesn't sound good, and then they release it and immediately once people get to see it for the first time, they're tearing it apart and they have this big civil war on TV and on radio, you know, amongst their own party.
+And then they release it, and immediately, once people get to see it for the first time, they're tearing it apart, and they have this big civil war on TV and on radio, you know, amongst their own party.

 And to me, I just think that was a stupid way to do it.